theslyone/rest-api/README.md

 A postman collection is provided for ease.
 You can also try the above listed endpoints using a preferred rest client (curl etc)

 ## Running tests

-`Note: Only route tests are implemented for simplicity but unit and integration tests should be added to provide more test coverage.`

 ```sh
 docker-compose up -d